Comparon/megacron/README.md

 # Comparon Scheduling Bundle

-This bundle is designed around the idea that you have one command that is triggered by crontab and handles the scheduling of the other commands ...
-TODO
+This bundle is designed around the idea to schedule the commands within the project and therefore under VCS control.

 ## Installation